Selenium supports only web-based applications and to open them we need a browser. Selenium can support various browser for test automation.

 How to Run WebDriver in Chrome browser:

-For calling Google Chrome Driver, first download the driver then set system property using below code:
+To call the Google Chrome Driver, download the driver and set the system property using the code below:

-package Different_Drivers; import org.openqa.Selenium.WebDriver; import org.openqa.Selenium.chrome.ChromeDriver; import org.testng.annotations.Test; importjava.util.Iterator; import java.util.Set; public class googleChrome_Driver { @Test public void Test_Rediff_Alert()throws InterruptedException{ //set system property, so that we can access chrome driver System.setProperty("webdriver.chrome.driver", "E:\chromedriver.exe"); // It will open the Chrome browser and execute your logic WebDriverdriver = new ChromeDriver(); //Open rediff page in chrome browser driver.get(“http://www.rediffmail.com”); //wait for page to load Thread.sleep(5000); // It will get and store the main window page handle or id String mainpage = driver.getWindowHandle(); String subwinhandleString = null; //set a loop which will store all window pop up handles Set<String> handle = driver.getWindowHandles(); Iterator<String> iterator = handle.iterator(); while(iterator.hasNext ()) { subwinhandleString = iterator.next( ); } driver.switchTo().window(subwinhandleString); System.out.println(driver.getTitle()); Thread.sleep(2000); driver.close(); //Again switch back to main window driver.switchTo().window(mainpage); System.out.println(driver.getTitle()); } }
+package Different_Drivers; import org.openqa.selenium.WebDriver; import org.openqa.selenium.chrome.ChromeDriver; import org.testng.annotations.Test; importjava.util.Iterator; import java.util.Set; public class googleChrome_Driver { @Test public void Test_Rediff_Alert()throws InterruptedException{ //set system property, so that we can access the chrome driver System.setProperty("webdriver.chrome.driver", "E:chromedriver.exe"); // It will open the Chrome browser and execute your logic WebDriverdriver = new ChromeDriver(); //Open rediff page in chrome browser driver.get("http://www.rediffmail.com"); //wait for page to load Thread.sleep(5000); // It will get and store the main window page handle or id String mainpage = driver.getWindowHandle(); String subwinhandleString = null; //set a loop which will store all window pop-up handles Sethandle = driver.getWindowHandles(); Iterator iterator = handle.iterator(); while(iterator.hasNext ()) { subwinhandleString = iterator.next( ); } driver.switchTo().window(subwinhandleString); System.out.println(driver.getTitle()); Thread.sleep(2000); driver.close(); //Again switch back to main window driver.switchTo().window(mainpage); System.out.println(driver.getTitle()); } }

 Output: Welcome to rediff.com